Developer Guide

 sort o/name

-command after this should show the full contact list in alphabetical order. -
+Expected: Found list of contacts get sorted in alphabetical order.
+Executing thelistcommand after this should show the full contact list in alphabetical order. -

 Test case: